Jose Altuve Preview, Player Props: Astros vs. Red Sox

-On Wednesday, Jose Altuve (.390 slugging percentage in past 10 games, with zero homers) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 8:10 PM ET.
+Jose Altuve -- with a slugging percentage of .350 in his past 10 games (including no home runs) -- will be in action for the Houston Astros against the Boston Red Sox, with Brayan Bello on the mound, on August 24 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 Jose Altuve Game Info & Props vs. the Red Sox